Chart Color Schemes

 Alfredton's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-However, this rate is higher than the national average for older, at-risk cohorts.
-Approximately 52% of Alfredton residents have private health cover, slightly above the average SA2 area's rate.
-The most prevalent medical conditions are mental health issues (9.6%) and asthma (9.4%).
-A total of 68.4% of residents report no medical ailments, compared to 62.3% in Rest of Vic.
-Alfredton has 12.4% of its population aged 65 and over (2,600 people), lower than the 17.8% in Rest of Vic.
-Health outcomes among seniors require more attention than those in the broader population.
+Private health cover stands at approximately 52%, slightly above the average SA2 area.
+Mental health issues and asthma are the most prevalent conditions, affecting 9.6% and 9.4% of residents respectively.
+Around 68.4% of residents report no medical ailments, compared to 62.3% in Rest of Vic.
+The area has 12.4% seniors (2,600 people), lower than the 17.8% in Rest of Vic.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health